 Pseudocode integers are unbounded in size and can be either positive or negative.
 That is, they are mathematical integers rather than what computer languages and architectures commonly call integers.
-Computer integers are represented in pseudocode as bitstrings of the appropriate length, associated with suitable functions to interpret those bitstrings as integers.
+Computer integers are represented in pseudocode as bitstrings of the appropriate length, and the pseudocode provides functions to interpret those bitstrings as integers.